Professor of Psychology and Social Behavior and Nursing Science

 2. How do specific interviewing instructions and techniques affect the accuracy and completeness of children’s disclosures of transgressions; what are the consequences of these accuracy and completeness?

-3. How do stress, emotion, and development, independently and jointly, affect the type of information children remember about a prior potentially stressful experience?
+3. How do stress, emotion, and development, independently and jointly, affect children’s and adolescents’ memory and suggestibility?